Fear of persecution failing bureaucracy

 ISLAMABAD: The officer categorically refused.
 He was asked to let use his office address for the submission of Expression of Interest (EOI) proposals.
 They were being invited to outsource Rs5 billion microcredit scheme that Prime Minister Imran Khan intends to launch.

-Initially, the Ministry of Finance was asked to carry out the selection process for a service provider capable enough to disburse these interest-free loans to the poor.
+Initially, Ministry of Finance was asked to carry out the selection process for a service provider capable enough to disburse these interest-free loans to the poor.
 It refused.
 Then Benazir Income Support Programme was asked.
-Itrefused too.
-The Ministry of Housing was third in the row.
+It refused too.
+Ministry of Housing was third in the row.
 It agreed to do the needful, according to an insider of the present government.

 The EOI proposals were to be invited at the first step to see which potential service provider will be the best to perform this task.
 An address was required to mention in the advertisement for delivering the applications from interested entities.
 The office of a BS-20 officer of the Ministry of Housing was chosen for the purpose.